PierpaoloFerrante/COVID-19-in-Italy/README.md

 # Epidemiology of COVID-19 in Italy, 2020-2022
+##Overview
+This repository contains:

+Analysis of COVID-19 epidemiology in Italy from 2020-2022, using a novel model to estimate daily incidence cases through mortality data and virus lethality rates
-This project aims to provide access to and analyze Italian institutional public data on COVID-19.
+The quantification of the hospital burden including costs estimated through the DRG coding system provide access to and analyze Italian institutional public data on COVID-19.

+##Data source
 - **COVID-19 surveillance system**: The [used data](https://github.com/floatingpurr/covid-19_sorveglianza_integrata_italia/tree/main/data/2023-09-27) are freely available and collected by the COVID-19 surveillance system, which is managed by the [Italian Health Institute (ISS)](https://www.iss.it/).
 The [Civil Protection](https://emergenze.protezionecivile.gov.it/it/) daily publishes regional data [here](https://github.com/pcm-dpc/COVID-19), while the ISS maintains, checks, corrects and updates regional records on COVID-19 infections in a national register as described [here](https://www.epicentro.iss.it/coronavirus/sars-cov-2-sorveglianza).

-   A negative binomial model was developed to estimate daily incidence cases based on the number of daily deaths and virus lethality.
-The lethality of the orginal strain is updated daily, incorporating hazards ratios of virus variants weighted by their prevalences and the relative risks of vaccinated individuals versus unvaccinated individuals weigheted by population's vaccine coverage.
-For more details on the model, refer to the [published article](https://www.frontiersin.org/articles/10.3389/fpubh.2022.986743/full).

 - **National Hospital Discharge Register**: The [used data](https://www.salute.gov.it/portale/assistenzaOspedaliera/dettaglioContenutiAssistenzaOspedaliera.jsp?lingua=italiano&id=1232&area=ricoveriOspedalieri&menu=rilevazione) are available from the Ministry of Health upon reasonible request for research purposes.
 National hospitalization costs of 2021-2022 COVID-19 patients were estimated through National Standard Hospital Charges, as defined by [the Health Ministry’s decree of 12 October 2012](https://www.gazzettaufficiale.it/eli/id/2013/01/28/13A00528/sg), and the Covid-19 extra costs, as defined by [the Health Ministry’s decree of 12 August 2021](https://www.gazzettaufficiale.it/eli/id/2021/11/19/21A06765/sg).
 All the results are published [here](https://www.mdpi.com/2227-9032/12/10/958).

-# Content
+## Content

 ***Data***
 - The input data are stored in the folder "Data\Files", which contains daily condirmed and deaths cases, vaccine coverage of the population, prevalence of variants, lethality of the original strain as well as estimated relative risks of acquiring the infection or dying from it for vanninated Vs unvaccinated individuals.